silverbackhq/silverback/README.md

 - Asynchronous workers for subscriber notifications with ability to run any number to scale.
 - and much more ...

 ## Installation

 - Install [for development purposes](INSTALLATION_GUIDE.md#development) ([see requirements details](INSTALLATION_GUIDE.md#development-requirements)).
 - Install [on production](INSTALLATION_GUIDE.md#production) ([see requirements details](INSTALLATION_GUIDE.md#production-requirements)).

+## Versioning

-- We follow the [semantic versioning strictly](https://semver.org/) and release process is predictable and business-friendly.
+For transparency into our release cycle and in striving to maintain backward compatibility, Silverback is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

+See the [Releases section of our GitHub project](https://github.com/silverbackhq/silverback/releases) for changelogs for each release version of Silverback.
+It contains summaries of the most noteworthy changes made in each release.

 ## Bug tracker

 If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/silverbackhq/silverback/issues

+## Security Issues

+If you discover a security vulnerability within Silverback, please send an email to [hello@clivern.com](mailto:hello@clivern.com)

 ## Contributing